Black Holes and Revelations: Accolades

-Five singles were released in the UK, of which three were released in the US.
-A world tour followed the release of the album that included dates in the UK, the US, Canada, Australia and most of Europe and Asia.

 Tour

 In July 2006, Muse announced they would embark on their "biggest ever tour" in support of the album.
 The first shows included the Leeds and Reading Carling Weekend festivals, followed by a tour that visited most of the world's major continents.
 The tour saw them travelling around most of the world, and its shows became noted for their increasing usage of special effects.
 Some dates that were booked to play in support of My Chemical Romance in the US were cancelled after members of both bands were affected by food poisoning.
 The US stretch of the tour included dates at Madison Square Garden and a headlining slot at Lollapalooza.

 Between the European arena and festival/stadium tours, the band embarked on a tour to Australia and Asia.
 The band were second on the bill at the 2007 Big Day Out Festival, behind headliners Tool.
 They also played sideshows in Sydney and Melbourne before embarking on concerts in South East Asia.
 That tour led to the band's biggest tour of Japan and a debut show in South Korea.
 The band then moved to America, playing their biggest North American headline concerts at the time at the Inglewood Forum and the Palacio de los Deportes arena in Mexico City.

 The biggest concert of the tour was the two nights they played at the new Wembley Stadium on 16 and 17 June 2007, which incorporated much more extensive special effects than other concerts.
 Footage of the latter concert was released on DVD, while a live CD album contained a selection of recorded tracks from the two nights.
 Both discs were released as a joint package under the title HAARP.
 After Wembley, the tour continued with Muse playing many gigs on European festival circuits, including headline appearances at Rock Werchter and the Benicàssim Festival.
 The tour then progressed to Muse's biggest North American tour at that point, including appearances at New York City's Madison Square Garden, Morrison's Red Rocks Amphitheatre and a headline appearance at Lollapalooza 2007.
 The band toured Eastern Europe in October before heading for an arena tour of Australia in November, finally ending at the KROQ Almost Acoustic Christmas.
 The following year saw Muse have a much more relaxed schedule, but still saw them play their first gigs in Dubai and South Africa at festivals, before making their gig debuts in South America on a three-week arena tour.